bytebase/bytebase.com-old/content/docs/change-database/synchronize-schema.md

 </hint-block>

-Bytebase can synchronize one database schema to another database.
-To synchronize the schema, Bytebase calculates the schema diff between the two databases and generates the required DDL statements (e.g. ALTER TABLE).
+Bytebase supports synchronizing a specified schema version of one database to another.
+To provide a better user experience, Bytebase displays the schema differences between the two selected databases and generates the suggested DDL statements (e.g. ALTER TABLE).

 ## How to use